Designing Prompt Analytics Dashboards to Analyze Student-ChatGPT Interactions in EFL Writing: Needs Finding(Interview 1)

-To begin with, we carried out a survey and follow-up interviews to explore teachers' viewpoints and concerns of using ChatGPT in their classrooms.
+To begin with, we carried out a brief survey and follow-up interviews to explore teachers' viewpoints and concerns about using ChatGPT in their classrooms.
+This survey was used as a means to spark discussion about ChatGPT rather than to extract statistical data.
 During the survey, teachers evaluated ChatGPT's utility in fostering a variety of English skills - such as reading, grammar, vocabulary, writing, listening, and speaking \cite{hasbullah_developing_2023} on a 7-point Likert scale that varied from -3(Very Unhelpful) to 3(Very Helpful).
 Subsequently, they evaluated a variety of potential risks associated with allowing students to use ChatGPT for their essay writing exercises - such as plagiarism, biasing, lack of information, lack of empathy, inconsistency, ChatGPT misinterpreting, ChatGPT may leak sensitive student information, security concerns, no verification of answer quality, degrading critical thinking ability, and inaccurate answer - as identified in \cite{rane_2023_chatgpt}.
-After teachers completing the survey, we conducted follow-up interviews that inquired how they interpreted the survey questions, what specific experience affected their choices, and how their students had been using the EWP platform so far.
+After teachers completed the survey, we conducted follow-up interviews that inquired what specific experience affected their choices, and how their students had been using the EWP platform so far.

-\subsection{Observing How Teachers Evaluate Student-ChatGPT Interaction}
+\subsubsection{Observing how teachers evaluate student-ChatGPT interaction}

+The observation session aims to gather insights that would inform the design objectives of PAD.
+To achieve this goal, we observed how teachers would evaluate students' essay editing history along with corresponding chat logs.
+Before the observation, we selected three randomly chosen students and prepared hard copies of their chat logs and the corresponding essays.

+These hard copies were designed with a specific layout: on the left side, the essay logs were presented, and on the right side, the chat logs were displayed.
+To clearly illustrate the correlation between chat log changes and essay edits, we highlighted the chat boxes with a yellow marker in chronological order and bolded the points of change in the essays to denote significant edits.
+Additionally, the handout depicted the "edit history" not just by showing the essay and the prompts used, but by emphasizing the interactive changes over time.
+The highlighted chat boxes indicated moments where teacher prompts directly influenced subsequent edits in the student essays.
+This allowed teachers to easily trace and assess the impact of their feedback on student work.